-(b) The amounts of bonuses for the 2024, 2023 and 2022 fiscal years consist of discretionary annual bonuses.
+(b) The amounts of bonuses for the 2025, 2024, and 2023 fiscal years consist of discretionary annual bonuses.

-- (c) The amounts in this column are the grant date fair values of stock options granted to each of the named executive officers for or during such fiscal years, estimated at the date of grant using the Black-Scholes option-pricing model with the following assumptions: a risk-free interest rate of 2.70%, based on U.S. Treasury rates at the date of grant with maturity dates approximately equal to the estimated term of the options at the date of grant; expected volatility of 28.21%, based on historical volatility of the Company's common stock; expected dividend yield of 3.32%, based on the regular quarterly cash dividend per share most recently declared by the Company; an estimated 8.09 year term of the options, based on evaluations of the historical and expected future employee exercise behavior; and on the exercise price of \$12.06 of the option granted.
-These amounts do not correspond to the actual value that will be realized by the named officers if and when they exercise the options. - (d) The Company may make contributions to the Company's Profit Sharing Plan, which vest in accordance with a graduated scale based on years of service of the employee with the Company.
-Substantially all fulltime employees of the Company and its subsidiaries in the United States, including the Company's executive officers, participate in the profit sharing portion of the Profit Sharing Plan, which is intended to provide retirement benefits to such employees and which is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended.
-The amounts of profit sharing contributions, if any, by the Company and its subsidiaries to the accounts of participating employees are percentages of the eligible compensation of the participating employees up to a maximum amount of compensation for each employee established under the Code, which was \$330,000 for the Company's most recent fiscal year.
+(d) The Company may make contributions to the Company's Profit Sharing Plan, which vest in accordance with a graduated scale based on years of service of the employee with the Company.
+Substantially all full-time employees of the Company and its subsidiaries in the United States, including the Company's executive officers, participate in the profit sharing portion of the

+Profit Sharing Plan, which is intended to provide retirement benefits to such employees and which is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended.
+The amounts of profit sharing contributions, if any, by the Company and its subsidiaries to the accounts of participating employees are percentages of the eligible compensation of the participating employees up to a maximum amount of compensation for each employee established under the Code, which was \$345,000 for the Company's most recent fiscal year.
 The Board decides annually the amount of the Company's profit sharing contribution, which is discretionary, but may not exceed 25% of the total remuneration paid to eligible employees or such other amount as is allowed under the Code.
-Subject to this limit, the Board determines the amount to be contributed for each year based on the Company's overall performance, the amounts contributed in prior years, the amounts of prior contributions recently forfeited by eligible employees due to termination of employment prior to vesting and recommendations from the Company's Chief Executive Officer.
+Subject to this limit, the Board determines the amount to be contributed for each year based on the Company's overall performance, the amounts contributed in prior years, the amounts of prior contributions from the Company's Chief Executive Officer.
 The percentages of compensation contributed to the Plan may vary between the Company and each subsidiary, but the percentage must be the same for each participating employee of the Company or the subsidiary, as the case may be.
-The amounts in this column are the contributions made for the benefit of the named executive officers for the 2024, 2023 and 2022 fiscal years. - (e) The Company provides no personal benefits to its executive officers other than automobiles for certain officers, the incremental cost to the Company of which is less than \$10,000 per year and is not included in the Summary Compensation Table. - (f) Mr. Nickel has held various positions since he joined the Company in 2011 and was appointed Vice President and General Manager of the Company in October 2020 and was elected Senior Vice President and General Manager of the Company in August 2022.
-No amounts are included in the Summary Compensation Table for Mr. Nickel for the fiscal year 2022 since he did not become a named executive officer until fiscal year 2023
+The amounts in this column are the contributions made for the benefit of the named executive officers for the 2025, 2024 and 2023 fiscal years.

+- (e) The Company provides no personal benefits to its executive officers other than automobiles for certain officers, the incremental cost to the Company of which is less than \$10,000 per year and is not included in the Summary Compensation Table. - (f) Mr. Farabaugh was employed by the Company through October 31, 2024 at which date he retired as an employee.
+Mr. Farabaugh continues to serve as a consultant and was paid \$20,000 of consultancy fees in the 2025 fiscal year which is included in All Other Compensation. - (g) Mr. Goldner joined the Company on March 4, 2024 and was elected Vice President Finance of the Company on April 25, 2024. - (h) Mr. Jamieson rejoined the Company on July 30, 2024.

-Grants of Plan-Based Awards for 2024 fiscal Year
+Grants of Plan-Based Awards for 2025 fiscal Year